 Trudging upstairs to do as she was told she felt like a great weight had been lifted from her shoulders.
 Maybe Gran was right and this wasn’t the end after all.

-Adele knew she probably shouldn’t be interfering in their business but someone had to.
+Adele knew she probably shouldn’t be interfering in the business of young people but someone had to.
 The two of them had so many mixed signals and misunderstandings they might as well not be speaking the same language at all.
 As she approached Fangtasia she wondered not for the first time if coming to talk to him here was a good idea.
-Sure she knew he’d be here, this being his place and all, but really would they even let her in she wasn’t exactly a spring chicken these days.
+Sure she knew he’d be here, this being his place and all, but really would they even let her in?
+She wasn’t exactly a spring chicken these days.

 Well only one way to find out, bypassing the line she went straight to the striking blonde woman at the door, always best to be direct and to the point.

-“Excuse me young lady, would it be possible for me to see a Mr. Northman this evening?”
+“Excuse me young lady, would it be possible for me to see Mr. Northman this evening?”